 There are two main ways to keep your furnace running well.
 The first thing you can do yourself: change the air filter.
 This should be done monthly during the winter, and when your furnace is used only occasionally in spring and fall, it should be done every three months.
 The second thing is to have professional maintenance done annually.

 Annual maintenance will boost your furnace’s efficiency, help it work as effectively as possible, cut down on the wear and tear which leads to most breakdowns and repair needs, and even keep your furnace under warranty.
 But without any maintenance at all, your furnace will fail much sooner.
 In fact, total lack of maintenance can cut those lifespan estimates in half.
+If you haven’t already, learn why professional HVAC installation is important to ensure your system is set up for success from the start.

 If you’d like to discuss your heating system options, or schedule annual maintenance or any other heater service in Cumming, GA, we would be happy to assist you.